-J. Safra Sarasin Group announces excellent performance in 2017
+J. Safra Sarasin Group announces solid performance in 2018

-- Cost income ratio further improved to 54.8% from 60% in 2016, reinforcing the Group’s performance as one of the best in class in the private banking industry.
+- Cost income ratio stable at 55.5%, reinforcing the Group’s performance as one of the best in class in the private banking industry.

-- Announcement of acquisition of Bank Hapoalim businesses in Switzerland and Luxembourg.
+- Successful integration of Bank Hapoalim Private Banking businesses in Luxembourg and Switzerland.

 Jacob J. Safra, Chairman of J. Safra Holdings International and Vice Chairman of J. Safra Sarasin Group: